HudsonFinn/HudsonFinn/README.md

 - A great way to learn algorithms is part 1 and 2 of this [course][algos] by Princeton
 - If you want to learn about the fundamentals of a computer and how one is actually built, [NandToTetris][nand] is amazing!
 - I found AWS [course][aws] an amazing introduction to cloud computing and great preparation for the Cloud Practitioner Certification!
+- Docker is a super cool technology which I have recently learned about.
+Its quite hard to find an up to date complete beginner course but [this one][docker] is very good.
+Make sure you do the hands on labs as well!
 ---

 <img align="left" alt="Github Stats" src="https://github-readme-stats.vercel.app/api?username=HudsonFinn&show_icons=true&hide_border=true&count_private=true&hide_rank=true" />